 Even if funding is sparse for environmental organizations, there are plenty of opportunities to receive federal financial assistance for a variety of different conservation activities, including prescribed fire.
 This week I’d like to share a few different ways to receive financial assistance for prescribed fire.
 All credit for this information goes to Andy Henriksen, a State Forester for the USDA in Michigan and member of the Michigan Prescribed Fire Council.
 This is going to be a link-heavy post, so get your clicking fingers ready!

-1. First, visit this link: https://www.nrcs.usda.gov/wps/portal/nrcs/mi/programs/financial/.
-The Natural Resources Conservation Service, an arm of the USDA, offers two main programs for financial assistance for conservation work in Michigan: the Environmental Quality Incentives Program (EQIP), and the Conservation Stewardship Program (CSP).
+First, visit this link: https://www.nrcs.usda.gov/wps/portal/nrcs/mi/programs/financial/.
+The Natural Resources Conservation Service, an arm of the USDA, offers three main programs for financial assistance for conservation work in Michigan: the Environmental Quality Incentives Program (EQIP), the Conservation Stewardship Program (CSP), and the Conservation Activity Plan (CAP).
 EQIP provides financial assistance for a wide variety of conservation work on agricultural land, forest land and associated lands (wetlands, grasslands, etc.).
 There are dozens of conservation practices available through EQIP, many of which have multiple “payment scenarios” that set the payment rate for program participants.
 You can see the payment rates here: https://www.nrcs.usda.gov/wps/portal/nrcs/detail/national/programs/financial/?cid=nrcseprd1328244.
 There are special rates for those that qualify as “Historically Underserved”.
 From that payment schedule, there are a few practices that are specifically fire-related:

 Firebreak (394) – payments range from $0.03 to $2.91 per foot depending on the site conditions and type of equipment needed.
 This is a perimeter grass or bare soil area to contain a planned prescribed fire, or to create a buffer between a high risk fire prone area and an area needing protection (home, farm, forest, etc).